hsuanchih/Scribbles/iOS-OSX/References-And-Values.md

 // This outputs "Jane Smith", even though we expect johnDoe's name to be "John Doe" print(johnDoe.name)
 ```
-What's really happening here is that we've indeed created 2 instances of Person on the stack, but these 2 instances in fact share the same reference of the Name object that's created in the heap.
+What's really happening here is that we've indeed created 2 instances of Person on the stack, but these 2 instances in fact share the same reference of the Name object that's created on the heap.
 This is definitely not what we want, so how do we fix it?

 ---
 ### Copy-On-Write: